- 1 sweet pastry recipe (recipe follows)

-Optional: 4 clementines, peeled and sliced into rounds, to serve
+- For garnish (optional): 4 clementines, peeled and sliced into rounds

 Preheat your oven to 400F.
 Make your pastry: You can make your pastry like this by hand, or pulse it in a food processor.
 From a height, sift your flour and confectioners sugar into a large mixing bowl.
 Using your fingertips, gently work the cubes of butter into the flour and sugar until the mixture resembles bread crumbs.
 If using orange or vanilla for extra flavor, either finely grate in the zest of your orange or add the seeds from the vanilla pod and mix again.
 Add the egg and milk to the mixture and gently work it together using your hands until you have a ball of dough.
 Remember not to work the pasty too much at this stage or it will become elastic and chewy, not crumbly and short.